v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-basic.rst

 .. |t_19| replace:: Using thermophysical property packages in DAE Tools.

 .. |t_20| replace:: Using the sensitivity analysis in DAE Tools.

-.. |t_21| replace:: Code verification method using the Method of Exact Solutions
-                    (sensitivity analysis; first order differential equations with constant coefficients).

-.. |t_22| replace:: Code verification method using the Method of Manufactured Solutions
-                    (1D transient convection-diffusion equation with Dirichlet boundary conditions).

-.. |t_23| replace:: Code verification method using the Method of Manufactured Solutions
-                    (1D transient convection-diffusion equation with Neumann boundary conditions).

-.. |t_24| replace:: Code verification method using the Method of Manufactured Solutions
-                    (2D transient convection-diffusion equation with Dirichlet boundary conditions).

-.. |t_25| replace:: Code verification method using the Method of Manufactured Solutions
-                    (1D transient conduction equation using the Finite Elements method).

 .. begin-command